POSTED BY August 31, 2019 COMMENTS (15)ON

 If you have a property and you have given it on rent, then all the rent earned in a year will be considered as your “Income from House Property”.

 If you have your own business, then all the profits you generate from that business will be considered under this head.
 For example, if you have a shop, and your revenue is 5 lacs a year, but your expenses in shop is 3 lacs, then your profit is Rs 2 lacs.
 This 2 lacs will be considered as your income under this head.

-Capital asset can be simply defined as the property you own, which includes Stocks, mutual funds, real estate, gold etc. So the profit you earn through sale of these assets is considered as a capital gain and it will be taxable depending upon the class of asset from which capital gain occurred.
-For example gain on capital asset like equity stocks or equity mutual funds is taxable at 10% above Rs 1 lacs profits in a financial year.
+Capital assets can be simply defined as the property you own, which includes Stocks, mutual funds, real estate, gold, etc. So the profit you earn through the sale of these assets is considered as a capital gain and it will be taxable depending upon the class of asset from which capital gain occurred.
+For example gain on capital assets like equity stocks or equity mutual funds is taxable at 10% above Rs 1 lacs profits in a financial year.

-The sources of income other than above mentioned classes, are considered under 5th head of income.
-For example – The money you receive from any relative or friend as a gift above Rs 50,000 or any award prize or lottery you won etc will come under this head.
+The sources of income other than the above-mentioned classes are considered under 5th head of income.
+For example – the money you receive from any relative or friend as a gift above Rs 50,000 or any award prize or lottery you won, etc will come under this head.

 Most of the people who are salaried will not have to deal with the other 4 heads of income for many years.

-In this article, we have covered exemption available to salaried employee on receipt of allowances and perquisites from employer.
+In this article, we have covered exemption available to salaried employees on receipt of allowances and perquisites from employer.
 Let’s see the examples of Tax Exemptions and deduction:

 “Exemptions” are some of the defined benefits or heads which can be deducted from income.
-A person spends on some of the necessities in life like paying rent, spending money on children fees, and basic life expenses.
+A person spends on some of the necessities in life like paying rent, spending money on children’s fees, and basic living expenses.
 So some of the exemptions allowed are

 Exemption #1 – House Rent Allowance (HRA)